redstrate/redstrate.com/content/blog/prism-changes-feb-april-2021/index.md

 Some longer-term goals include DirectX support, an Android version, and eventually some form of raytracing/global illumination.
 I also want some easily accessible online documentation, leveraging the preexisting docs that are included in the source code already.

 Very soon I plan on working on the CI stuff some more so releases can be automatically built and published which would really help testing this on other people's machines (and also stop me from breaking other platform builds!)

-**Edit:** I removed some old GitHub issue links that are now dead.
-Sorry!
-**Edit #2:** I updated the source code links to their new home at sourcehut.